O-RAN Xapps Conflict Prediction Using Graph Convolutional Networks: Conclusion

-\begin{IEEEbiographynophoto} {Jun Yan} (Member, IEEE) is the Concordia University Research Chair (Tier 2) in Artificial Intelligence in Cyber Security and Resilience and an Associate Professor at Concordia Institute for Information Systems Engineering, Montr/'eal, QC, Canada.
-His research interests include cyber-physical systems and security, applied and adversarial computational intelligence, smart grids, smart transportation, smart cities, and attack-resilient systems and control. \end{IEEEbiographynophoto}
+\begin{IEEEbiography}[{ }]{Jun Yan} is an Associate Professor and the Research Chair in Artificial Intelligence in Cyber Security and Resilience at Concordia University, Montréal, Canada.
+He received his B.Eng. in Information and Communication Engineering from Zhejiang University, China, and his Master's and Ph.D. (with Excellence in Doctoral Research) in Electrical Engineering from the University of Rhode Island, USA.
+He joined Concordia in 2018 and received an early tenure promotion in 2022, where he has served as the Graduate Program Director and Associate Director of the Concordia Institute for Information Systems Engineering.
+He has co-authored over 100 peer-reviewed research articles and co-founded the Security Research Centre and the Digital Twins Hub at Concordia.
+His current research interests include computational intelligence, cyber-physical security, and trustworthy AI with applications in smart grids, smart transportation, and smart cities. \end{IEEEbiography}

-\begin{IEEEbiographynophoto} {Emmanuel Thepie Fapi} is a Senior Data Scientist at Ericsson Canada, AI Hub Canada, Montreal.
-Prior to Ericsson, he worked as a Software Developer with Amazon Lab126, QNX Software System Limited, GENBAND U.S. LLC, MDA Systems, and Easy G. He holds a PhD from IMT Atlantique in signal processing and telecommunications in Brest, France.
+\begin{IEEEbiography}[{ }]{Emmanuel Thepie Fapi} is a Senior Data Scientist at Ericsson Canada, AI Hub Canada, Montreal.
+Prior to Ericsson, he worked as an audio software developer with Amazon Lab126 (Boston, MA, USA), a software developer/designer with GENBAND U.S. LLC, QNX Software System Limited (Vancouver, BC, CA), an analyst with MDA Systems (Vancouver, BC, CA), and as a DSP engineer with Easy G (Vancouver, BC, CA).
+He holds a PhD from IMT Atlantique (formerly Ecole Nationale des Télécommunications de Bretagne) in signal processing and telecommunications in Brest, France.
 He also received a master’s degree in engineering mathematics and computer tools from Orleans University in France.
-His research interests are 5G Networks and Beyond, Distributed AI/ML, Edge Computing, Autonomous Vehicles, Sustainable AI, Trustworthy AI, Non-Terrestrial Networks, Zero-Trust Architecture, Embedded Systems, and Advanced Digital Signal Processing. \end{IEEEbiographynophoto}
+He won the Ericsson Impact Award in 2021 and the Ericsson Key Contributor Award in 2024.
+He is currently leading the Cognitive AI Applied AI Research pool of projects.
+He has been involved in 25+ patent applications and 15+ published journal and conference papers.
+His research interests are 5G Networks and Beyond, Distributed AI/ML, Edge Computing, V2X, Sustainable AI, Trustworthy AI, Non-Terrestrial Networks, Zero-Trust Security, Embedded Systems, and Advanced Digital Signal Processing. \end{IEEEbiography}